Renewable energy in Canada: Ocean power

-Among the forms of renewable energy, Ocean energy is showing a diverse list of unique methods of energy production.
-As the technologies continue to develop and are optimized, along with lessons learned from the offshore oil and gas industries, ocean energy production is nearing a turning point where energy harvested in and on the ocean will rapidly convert from an overly expensive dream to an economically viable reality.
-Though caution should be taken to avoid rushing into this relatively unproven burgeoning industry.
-Around the world, there are being tested ways including Ocean Thermal Energy Conversion, ocean current energy, wave energy, tidal energy, and osmotic energy.
-"In-stream turbine technology" is being tested in the Minas Passage, Nova Scotia.
-This project is being spearheaded by the Fundy Ocean Research Centre for Energy or FORCE.
+Among the forms of renewable energy, ocean energy includes multiple methods.
+As the technologies continue to develop, with lessons learned from the offshore oil and gas industries, ocean energy production is approaching economically viable reality, although relatively unproven.
+Around the world, methods including Ocean Thermal Energy Conversion, ocean current energy, wave energy, tidal energy, and osmotic energy are being tested.
+"In-stream turbine technology" is being tested in the Minas Passage, Nova Scotia by the Fundy Ocean Research Centre for Energy (FORCE).

 In-stream tidal turbine technology is a relatively simple design.
 An elevated turbine is submerged under water in a location that enables its movement with tidal cycles.
 As the blades of the turbine move, they create energy that powers an electric generator at the base.
 From here the power travels to a cable attached to the seafloor and back to an offsite facility, where it can be added to the power grid.

 While this technology has shown to be successful in its early stages of testing, FORCE has not officially begun the process for energy collection.
 However, the installation of the undersea cable in December 2013 indicates that the project is moving along swiftly.

 A megawatt-scale turbine was installed at Cape Sharp near Partridge Island in November 2016.
 Its owner, Open Hydro, went into insolvency in August 2018; the project is thus finished.

-Given Canada’s expected need to increase energy production by as much as 150 GWh from 2005 to 2030, it is fitting that the ocean be explored as a potential source to sate an ever growing energy consumption.
-In Canada exists the highest potential for tidal energy production in the world in the Bay of Fundy.
-As the home of the world’s highest tides, as high as 12.94 meters in Burncoat Head, N.S., the temptation of converting those massive volumes of water into workable energy has been on and off the back burner of Canadian Energy interest groups for decades, with research into feasibility and energy production site selections going as far back as the sixties, with peaking national interest coinciding with the oil crisis of the seventies and interest again waning as the crisis died down.
-Now, with the ever increasing demand for safe, clean and environmentally sustainable energy production, ocean energy is once again at the forefront of interest and development.
+Canada’s energy requirements are expected to increase by as much as 150 GWh from 2005 to 2030, with the ocean is a potential source to address growing energy consumption.
+Canada's Bay of Fundy has potential for the highest tidal energy production in the world.
+As the home of the world’s highest tides, which can reach 12.94 meters high in Burncoat Head, N.S., plans to convert large volumes of water into workable energy has been on and off the back burner of Canadian energy interest groups for decades.
+Research into feasibility and energy production site selections go as far back as the sixties, with national interest peaking during the oil crisis of the seventies and waning afterwards.
+Now, with the increasing demand for safe, clean and environmentally sustainable energy production, use of the ocean for energy production is once again at the forefront of interest and development.